utdata/rwd-mastery-assignments/austin-animal-center/README.md

 <img src="img/filter-acc-data.png" width="320">

 - Go to the `Date Time` column and choose to sort by Ascending and then by Descending to make sure the actual dates capture are Jan.
-1 2015 to July 31, 2020.
+1 2015 to the last day of the previous month.
 Adjust your filter if not.
 - **Export** as a CSV file.

 Use the resulting CSV file for the lesson below based on the tool you were assigned: